Sharlaan/material-ui-superselectfield/README.md

 ##Installation
-Until the packaging process not done, just grab the lib/superSelectField.js and drop it in your project.
-Then check Usage or Demo below.
+`npm i material-ui-superselectfield`
+This component requires 4 dependencies :
+- react
+- react-dom
+- react-tap-event-plugin
+- material-ui
-This component requires React and Material-UI, so don't forget to install them as well ;)
+... so make sure they are installed in your project, or install them as well ;)

 ##Properties
 | Name | Type | Default | Description |